Quoridor: Midgame

 In the midgame both players tries to maximize the possible opponents paths (most commonly 2) and close their back.
 Closing the back prevents the possibility of making a roundabout.
 Not closing the back mostly results in a loss.

 Endgame

-When both of the players uses all walls in the hand, the game can be ended (upon agreement) by simply counting the shortest path length for both players.
+When both of the players use all walls in the hand, the game can be ended (upon agreement) by simply counting the shortest path length for both players.

 Strategies

 Between games common patterns can be seen.

 Mirroring

 Mirroring can be a powerful strategy if the opponent doesn't know how to respond.

 Walls

 The walls are used to direct the game.
-Their value increases as the games progresses.
+Their value increases as the game progresses.

 The walls become more important in the endgame.
 If there is a major difference in the number of the walls in hand, generally the player with more walls wins the game.
 Nonetheless, if the movable area lacks space, this may result in a loss because if none of the moves increases the path length of the opponents' they become useless.